python/cpython/Doc/reference/datamodel.rst

 the emulation only be implemented to the degree that it makes sense for the object being modelled.
 For example, some sequences may work well with retrieval of individual elements, but extracting a slice may not make sense.
-(One example of this is the :class:`NodeList` interface in the W3C's Document Object Model.)
+(One example of this is the :class:`~xml.dom.NodeList` interface in the W3C's Document Object Model.)

 .. _customization: